canonical/cloud-init/doc/sources/smartos/README.rst

 simple protocol, where something queries for the userdata, where the console responds with the status and if "SUCCESS" returns until a single ".\n".

-The format is lossy.
-As such, new versions of the SmartOS tooling will include support for base64 encoded data.
+New versions of the SmartOS tooling will include support for base64 encoded data.

 Userdata
 --------